Student Handbook

 • Oral questioning

-• Workplace observations and projects
+• Workplace visits, observations and projects

 We present our course material in various ways to cover different learning styles: